 Many Investors find it difficult to diversify their exposure to the direct property market given the significant costs involved in directly purchasing property.
-To achieve this diversification in the past, Investors have had to invest through a property fund where their investments are pooled, and the property investment decisions are made by the manager.
-By investing through the DomaCom Fund, Investors can achieve diversification within the property sector by making a number of smaller investments in a range of Sub-Funds that they have selected, each of which represents a single Underlying Property or an interest in a single Underlying Property.
-Investing in this way means that Investors can control their investment decisions.
+To achieve this diversification in the past, Investors have generally had to invest through a property fund where their investments are pooled, and the property investment decisions are made by the manager.
+By investing through the DomaCom Fund, Investors can achieve diversification within the property sector by making a number of smaller investments in a range of Sub-Funds that they have selected, each of which generally holds a single Underlying Property or an interest in a single Underlying Property.
+Investing in this way means that Investors have more control over their investments.